giuliovn/notesapp/README.md

 # Notes App CI/CD

-A basic notes application paired with a declarative Jenkins job for continuos deployment and provisioning configuration.
+A basic notes application paired with a declarative Jenkins job for continuous deployment and provisioning configuration.
 It contains:
 - Raw flask notes app supporting multiple users workspaces deployed as a service on remote server
 - Terraform script to launch two tc2.micro EC2 instances in AWS, a custom vpc with one public subnet and all the relevant configurations